Skip to main content

 Device details

 Most of the metadata describing the Device lives in the Details section.
-You can view the hardware version and last reported software version, as well as when the device first and last contacted Memfault.
+You can view the Hardware Version and last reported software version, as well as when the device first and last contacted Memfault.
 You can also define some metadata yourself, namely the Nickname and Notes for the Device.
 This can be useful, for example, to record your notes from a debugging session.

 Image showing the entire Device details page